Permitting/Zoning

 Well, that’s it for now.
 Remember, litigation should be a last resort, once all attempts at an amicable, reasonable resolution fail.

 For most folks, litigation and courtrooms are as foreign as Belgium.
 When a new clients comes to me with a potential litigation matter, I spend most of our first consultation discussing the process of litigation and how it works.
 Then inevitably we have to talk about the cost and expense, which for most lawsuits is a lot more than people expect.
-In this post, I wanted to provide you with a summary of what happens when you decide to file a Massachusetts real estate litigation and lawsuit, or if you have to defense yourself against one.
+In this post, I wanted to provide you with a summary of what happens when you decide to file a Massachusetts real estate litigation and lawsuit, or if you have to defend yourself against one.

-First Steps: Filing Or Answering The Complaint & Selecting A “Venue”
+First Steps: Filing Or Answering The Complaint & Selecting A Venue

 Most real estate litigation cases where the damages exceed $25,000 are filed in either the Superior Court or the Land Court.
 (For smaller matters under $25,000 you can file in the local District Court; small claims cases are for $7,500 or less).